Freshers’ flu: Causes, symptoms and cures

 We aren't witch doctors or anything, but we thought we might supply you with some alternative freshers' flu cures for those of you who are up for trying something a little different:

-- Meditate or do yoga – Getting rid of some stress can help your body expel some of those toxins.
-Let me hear you say 'Ohhmmmm…'
+Getting rid of some stress can help your body expel some of those toxins.
+Lemme hear you say 'Ohhmmmm…'

-- Chicken soup – This is a granny's age old remedy.
-Whether it really does work or not it's certainly worth a go and can make you feel all warm inside, awwww…
+This is a granny's age old remedy.
+We can't say whether it really does work or not, but it's certainly worth a go and can make you feel all warm inside.
+Awwww…

 Get well soon!
-And if your on the hunt for some more freshers' survival advice, we've got just the ticket.
+And if you're on the hunt for some more freshers' survival advice, we've got just the ticket.

-Got any hot tips on how to dodge/ deal with/ cure a bad case of freshers' flu?
-Let us in on the secret!
+Got any hot tips on how to dodge/deal with/cure a bad case of freshers' flu?
+Let us in on the secret in the comments below!